jamesma100/jamesma100.github.io/_posts/2024-09-10-deriving-backpropogation.md

 3. applies an activation function $$\sigma()$$
 4. then finally, passes the output to the next layer $$l+1$$

+This type of neural network, where information flows in only one direction - from the input layer to the output layer - is called a [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network).

 The "training process", then, consists of finding the optimal weights and biases in the network such that some cost function is minimized.
 The cost function can be seen as how _poorly_ the network performs, so lower is better.
 The hope is that given enough training data and iterations, we can reduce the cost function to a minimum, which by extension means the network will do a pretty good job of predicting an output.